Is English your second language? You're not alone.

-- Keep notes on homonyms like way and weigh; they’re, there, and their; its and it’s.
+- Keep notes on homonyms like way and weigh and they’re, there, and their; its and it’s.

-- Add styles you want to use to keep your writing consistent.
-Even resources like the AP style guide can‘t tell you whether or not web site is better as one compound word (website) or two words (web site).
-Another word up for grabs is whether or not to capitalize Internet.
-Either way is correct, but if you want to add polish to your writing, you‘ll make sure that each time you use a word, you write it the same way.
+Customize your style guide with your favorite styles to keep your writing consistent.
+Even resources like the AP style guide can‘t tell you if website is better as one word (website) or two (web site).
+Another word up for grabs is Internet or is that internet?
+Either way is correct, but you can polish your presentation by ensuring you always write a word the same way.

-When you write for clients, some may prefer American English and some U.K. English or other English variants.
-Don‘t be afraid to ask them their preferences and how different words are written in their country.
-I keep separate lists for clients to make sure that I add the ‘u’ to honour when its needed or replace a U.S. ‘z’ with a U.K. ‘s‘ as it is warranted.
+When you write for clients, you’ll find some favor American English and others prefer U.K. English or other English variants.
+Ask them what dialect they prefer.
+Learn the differences in spelling and usage in different English dialects.
+I keep separate lists for clients to make sure I add the ‘u’ to words like honour or replace a U.S. ‘z’ with a U.K. ‘s.’

 Never assume clients want you to write in their brand of English.
 Some enterprises want content for an American market, but others may want to extend their brand to nations abroad.
 The old saw, “content is king” is wrong.
 What you say is no more important than how you say it.

 - “Across Cultures, English Is the Word - The New York Times.”
 2014.
 Accessed November 28, 2013. http://www.nytimes.com/2007/04/09/world/asia/09iht-englede.1.5198685.html?